-Data breaches and cybersecurity attacks are becoming more frequent and more costly, especially as more businesses are making the shift to remote digital platforms.
+Data breaches and ransomware attacks are becoming more frequent and more costly, especially as more businesses are making the shift to remote digital platforms.
 From small & medium-sized businesses to multinational conglomerates, all it takes is a single vulnerability to lose critical customer and business data.

 In fact, IBM reports that the average cost for a data breach has risen to $4.24 million.
 This makes cyber liability insurance an important investment because it’s more than just the chance to improve your business’ cyber defense from your end, it’s about protecting your team and your customers.

 Here is all you need to know about the importance of having cyber liability insurance & an effective security strategy.